 To start, whatever method you use, the following steps are essential:

-- Document each incident with a factually correct account
+- Document each incident with a factually correct account and supporting images or documents

 - Develop a timeline of the incident/occurrence